rockrick1/PianoRules/README.md

 The development log can be found here: https://trello.com/b/sQQYH800/pianorules

-Being developed by me, inspired by the MusicTheory site
+Being developed by me, inspired by musictheory.net